digidotcom/python-wvalib/docs/cli.rst

 --------------------------------

 The library and CLI do not have custom commands for accessing all of the WVA functionality.
-The cli does, however, provide a set of methods that allow users to explore the web services API generically.
+The CLI does, however, provide a set of methods that allow users to explore the web services API generically.
 The commands that may be used for exploring the web services API match the basic HTTP verbs: